 The Subtalar Joint is the Second Ankle Joint

-While we know many things about ankles, the average person does not known about the second ankle joint.
-The ankle plays a critical role in walking and is connected to the leg bone by the all important TALUS.
-In this article I shall talk about the second ankle joint and its function.
+While we know many things about ankles, the average person does not know about the second ankle joint.
+The ankle plays a critical role in walking and is connected to the leg bone by the all-important TALUS.
+In this article, I will talk about the function of the second ankle joint.
 You will see why the ankle is such a feat of mechanics!
-The obvious reason for selecting footwear that protects the ankle in general is to stop foot and ankle sprains.
-Sprains will be the subject of the one of my next articles.
+The obvious reason for selecting footwear that protects the ankle, in general, is to stop foot and ankle sprains.
+Sprains will be the subject of one of my next articles.
 Having discussed the true ankle joint, we must now consider the importance of the second ankle joint.
 This is no less important than the first.
 Unlike the true ankle joint, the subtalar joint or STJ is more difficult to understand.

-- describe its unique function with use of videos
+- describe its unique function with the use of videos

 - explain more about why this joint is implicated in ankle sprains